 19. General 19.1 If any provision of these terms and conditions shall be invalid, void or illegal or unenforceable the validity existence, legality and enforceability of the remaining provisions shall not be affected, prejudiced or impaired.
 19.2 All Goods and Services supplied by the Seller are supplied subject to the laws of New Zealand and the Seller takes no responsibility for changes in the law that affect the Goods or Services supplied.
 19.3 The Seller shall be under no liability whatsoever to the Buyer for any indirect loss and/or expense (including loss of profit) suffered by the Buyer arising out of a breach by the Seller of these terms and conditions.
 19.4 In the event of any breach of this contract by the Seller the remedies of the Buyer shall be limited to damages.
 Under no circumstances shall the liability of the Seller exceed the Price of the Goods.
 19.5 Neither party shall be liable for any default due to any act of God, terrorism, war, strike, lock out, industrial action, flood, storm or other event beyond the reasonable control of either party.
 19.6 The Buyer shall not set off against the Price amounts due from the Seller.
 19.7 The Seller may license or sub-contract all or any part of its rights and obligations without the Buyer’s consent.
 19.8 The Seller reserves the right to review these terms and conditions at any time and from time to time.
 If, following any such review, there is to be any change in such terms and conditions, that change will take effect from the date on which the Seller notifies the Buyer of such change.

-All quotes and transactions are made in accordance with our Terms and Conditions.
+All quotations and transactions are made in accordance with the above Terms and Conditions.